-B.7.8 ISU World Junior Championships
+B.7.7 ISU World Junior Championships

-For both ladies and men, the best ranked and one randomly selected Skater in each distance shall be tested.
-In addition, for the allround competition the first ranked skater overall after the second day shall be tested.
+For both ladies and men, the best ranked and one randomly selected another selected Skater in each distance shall be tested.
+In addition, for the allround competition the first ranked skater in the final ranking overall after the second day shall be tested.
 If the first ranked skater has already been selected for testing that day, the second ranked skater shall be tested instead and so on.

-The same Skater will be tested only once on the same day with the exception of necessary testing for the setting of a world record (see Article B.4.7. above).
-If a randomly selected Skater is competing in an additional distance(s) on the same day the procedures regarding random selections referred to in Article B.4.8 will apply.
-If the first ranked skater of a race is competing in an additional distance(s) on the same day he/she will be treated according to Article B.4.7.
+The same Skater will be tested only once on the same day with the exception of necessary testing for the setting of a world record (see Article B.4.6. above).
+If a randomly selected Skater is competing in an additional distance(s) on the same day the procedures regarding "Special issue for In-Competition Notification" random selections referred to in Article B.4.7 will apply.
+If the first ranked skater of a race is competing in an additional distance(s) on the same day he/she will be treated according to Article B.4.6.